corelight/zeekjs/doc/index.rst

 Compiling ZeekJS
 ----------------

-ZeekJS is a standard Zeek plugin, any existing documentation around Zeek plugins should apply to it as well.
+ZeekJS is a standard Zeek plugin.
+Existing documentation around building and installing Zeek plugins should apply to it as well.
 Ensure that ``zeek-config`` is in your path, then use ``./configure`` and ``make`` for building and installing.

-If Node.js is located in a non-standard location, use ``--with-nodejs=/path/to/nodejs``.
+If Node.js is installed in a non-standard location, use ``--with-nodejs=/path/to/nodejs``.

 For example::